Health experts answer monkeypox questions at town hall

-PALM BEACH COUNTY, Fla. — People in Palm Beach County met with local health experts Tuesday to have their questions about monkeypox answered.
+WEST PALM BEACH, Fla. — People in Palm Beach County met with local health experts Tuesday to have their questions about monkeypox answered.

 This during the Compass Community Center’s monkeypox town hall with Dr. Sheetal Sharma, a physician with CAN Community Health and Dr. Karen Thomas, the Director of Epidemiology and Communicable Diseases with the Florida Department of Health in Palm Beach County.